butteff/Ubuntu-Telemetry-Free-Privacy-Secure/README.md

 * Configure SandBox-like systems for a some not-well proprietary software like, for example, skype.
 Learn AppArmor, SeLinux and try to implement it
 * Configure manually the kernel and compile it from a source code with modules, that you need only

-### Thank you!

-Thank you for your interest to the script.
-Any issues, advices and pull requests are welcome.
+### Some important notes:
 Also, please **understand this important notes**:
 * This script is kind of a small helper, it is not a full protection, don't use it, if you don't understand what it does.
 * Read the code first and make sure, that all is ok for you.
 * **It has not been tested for the last ubuntu versions (so be carefuly, when you use it, for example removing of some zeitgeist libs can touch Unity dependencies**)

+### Thank you!

+Thank you for your interest to the script.
+Any issues, advices and pull requests are welcome.